 Description of training activity: As described under capacity building Objective 3, continuous short-term training will occur through iterative data analysis and interpretation cycles using the phenotyping and genotyping data generated by each Host Country partner team.
 To provide periodic intensive training, we will convene a training workshop in each project year, using a combination of training modules developed by the UC-R team and by the CGIAR GCP Integrated Breeding Platform program (IBP) which is using our tropical legumes project cowpea breeding population data for the training modules.
-The first of these workshops was held in March 2014, and we will continue the same successful format in March - April 2015.
+The first two of these workshops were held in March 2014 and March 2015 at UCR.
+We will convene next year's training workshop immediately preceding the Pan-African Grain Legume and World Cowpea Conference.